georgysavva/oauth2/README.md

 # Add Sentry
 # Use python context variables to store request bound values such as user_id, client_id, request_id and blend them into each log record via logging.Filter
 # Split python requirements into main and dev specific.
+# Right now unit tests are testing services at the higher they call views and receive https responses.
+They test all modules that are involved in the request processing.
+It goes against the spirit of unit tests actually :) So a better approach is to test every layer separately and mock layers beneath.
+I.e. We could test API clients layer, service layer; http layer.
+But since the logic is pretty simple and the request flow is flat it's ok to test all cases at the higher (views, http) level.